 Chichester

 § This page gives an overview of the Chichester local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Chichester district in West Sussex includes a historic cathedral city, coastline, and rolling countryside.
 Chichester itself has a Roman street plan, a striking cathedral, and a busy cultural scene.
 The district includes Chichester Harbour, an Area of Outstanding Natural Beauty, with tidal creeks, sailing, and birdlife, as well as the sandy beaches of the Witterings.
 Inland, the South Downs provide hills, trails, and historic sites such as Goodwood Estate.
 Villages and farmland spread across the landscape, making it both maritime and rural in character.

-The administrative boundary of Chichester can be viewed on OpenStreetMap: District Boundary of Chichester.
+The administrative boundary of Chichester can also be viewed on OpenStreetMap: District Boundary of Chichester.

 Key Facts about Chichester